How to choose a charting platform for your lactation private practice – UPDATED March 2026

 PIPEDA

 Jane and Practice Better are Canadian companies and promise full PIPEDA compliance.
-In many instances, HIPAA compliance will make a platform PIPEDA compliant as well, but be aware that if you are required to store your data on Canadian servers then you would do best to stick with a Canadian platform.
+Kalix and CarePatron also support PIPEDA for Canadian practitioners.
+In many instances, HIPAA compliance will make a platform PIPEDA compliant as well, but if you are required to store your data on Canadian servers, stick with a Canadian platform.

 GDPR